Cultivating Connections

 - TACOMA, WA

-Through two years of work with these ten different communities, Education Strategy Group has gained valuable insight into how educational and community leaders can take action to make social capital access, development, and activation more equitable for their students.
+Through several years of work with these different communities, Education Strategy Group has gained valuable insight into how educational and community leaders can take action to make social capital access, development, and activation more equitable for their students.